 Listen to some free live music

 Not every concert or live performance has to mean reaching into your wallet.
 Toronto is filled with opportunities to listen to music for free, especially in the summer.
-Yonge-Dundas Square in particular is a good bet for catching a free show.
-Their Lunchtime Live concert series runs Mondays 12:30 to 1:30 p.m.
-May 9 to June 13 and again September 5 to October 3.
-Your other option at the Square is Indie Fridays, which happen June 24 to September 2.Continue to 9 of 10 below.
+Yonge-Dundas Square in particular is a good bet for catching a free show, including heir Lunchtime Live concert series and Indie Fridays, which happen end of June to September.

 Check out some art in the city